scottyschup/ruby-curriculum/w2d5/test-doubles.md

 nothing to do with `#email_address`.
 This will clutter up your log of spec failures.

-Another problem is if a `Order` and `Customer` both have methods that interact with the other.
+Another problem is if `Order` and `Customer` both have methods that interact with the other.
 If we write the `Customer` specs and methods first, then we'll need a functioning `Order` object first for our `Customer` to interact with.
 But we're supposed to TDD `Order`; we'll